NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - auto
      - System losses fraction of the PV system.
 If there are two PV systems, this will apply to both.
 If not provided, the OS-HPXML default (see `HPXML Photovoltaics <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics>`_) is used.
    * - ``pv_system_2_present``
-     - true
+     - false
      -
      - Boolean
-     - true, false
+     - auto, true, false
      - Whether there is a second PV system present.
+If not provided, defaults to false.
    * - ``pv_system_2_module_type``
      - false
      -